Kidapawan: Agriculture

 Kidapawan is home to the Dole-Stanfilco Banana Plantation and Palletizing Facility, which is under the management of Dole Philippines, itself a subsidiary of the American food producer Dole Food Company.
 The said plantation, which also had its holdings on neighboring towns Makilala and Matalam, is the largest in the province of Cotabato.
 With this, the city is an international exporter of bananas.

-Kidapawan is home to a significant flower industry and one of the major sources of income for some Kidapaweños.
-In addition to ornamental and forest tree seedlings, flowers such as roses, anthuriums and orchids are abundantly grown and cultivated locally, providing a promising and profitable source of livelihood and business in the area.
+The flower industry is a major source of income for some residents of Kidapawan.
+Ornamental and forest tree seedlings, as well as flowers such as roses, anthuriums, and orchids, are grown locally.

 Crops abundantly grown in the city include abaca, rubber, maize, rice, coconut, and vegetables.

 Cotabato City-Kidapawan City (CK) Agri-industrial and Eco Tourism Corridor

 The Cotabato City-Kidapawan City (CK) Agri-industrial and Eco Tourism Corridor is projected by the NEDA Region 12.
 The primary growth node in this corridor is Cotabato City with Kidapawan City and Midsayap as intermediate urban centers.

 Cotabato City as the primary urban center in this corridor, serves as the institutional, financial and service center, also the center of public health with the existence of the Cotabato Regional and Medical Center, and the de facto capital of BARMM.
 The city is a special economic zone is expected to diversify its economic base and will facilitate the creation of more investment and job opportunities.

 Cotabato Province ranks first in the region in rice and rubber production, second in corn and produces organic coco sugar and delicious tropical fruits.
 It hosts processing plants for palm oil, sugar cane and rubber.
-The Mount Apo Geothermal Power plant in Kidapawan City generates 52 megawatts.
+The Mount Apo Geothermal Power Plant in Kidapawan City generates 106 megawatts.